I Hate the Internet: Plot

 Adeline, the protagonist, grew up in Pasadena, California with her mother Suzanne, who became an alcoholic after the death of her husband.
 During her time in California, Adeline adopts a transatlantic accent from watching Audrey Hepburn in Breakfast at Tiffany's.
 In 1986, she relocates to New York City, where she meets her soon-to-be best friend Baby.
 Baby saved her by beating up her cheating boyfriend.
 The two of them go back to live with Adeline's mother in Pasadena in 1988.
 Two years later Adeline graduates from Parsons University.
 In 1993, Adeline moves in with Jeremy Winterbloss and his wife Minerva when they go to San Francisco in 1996.
 While living with them, Adeline finds she is pregnant.
 The father was her boyfriend at the time, Nash Mac.
 Around this time, Jeremy and Adeline decide to produce a comic called Trill, a fictional story about an anthropomorphic cat.
-Jeremy wrote, while Adeline illustrated.
+Jeremy writes, while Adeline illustrates.

 Due to the perceived racist and sexist nature of the comic book industry, Adeline and Jeremy decide to write under the pseudonyms J.W.
 Bloss and M. Abrahamovic Petrovitch, respectively.
 The comic becomes somewhat successful, and is offered a movie deal.
 During movie production, Adeline meets writer J. Karacehennem and they become friends.
 Jeremy and Adeline's true identities remain a secret until a producer accidentally reveals them in a press conference.
 This projects Adeline and Jeremy into semi-fame.
 Meanwhile, Adeline gives birth and names her son Emil after her late brother who committed suicide.
 When Emil is 12, he decides that Adeline is weird with her funny way of speaking and odd opinions.
 He becomes embarrassed by her and asks to go live with his dad.
 Adeline agrees because she will still get to see him most weekends.
 That is until Emil is sent to live with Suzanne and Adeline is no longer able to get in contact with him.
 This leads to the Emil and Adeline becoming estranged.

 Baby is a gay science fiction writer.
-One of his books, Annie Zero, received a notable amount of success.
+One of his books, Annie Zero, receives a notable amount of success.
 At a party for the book, Adeline meets Christine, a transgender woman.
-The two instantly become friends, as neither had read Baby's book.
+The two instantly become friends, as neither have read Baby's book.
 Christine invites Adeline to a dinner party.
 There, Adeline meets Erik Willems.
 Willems recognizes Adeline from the movie production of Trill.
 The two begin a relationship.